codepath/community-organizing/README.md

 Once an event has a firm date, the event should be added to the [Upcoming CodePath Meetups Spreadsheet](https://docs.google.com/a/thecodepath.com/spreadsheets/d/1AHkcGmlhOmqL0yz1g9c7Pmi4uFhFj-vLqsngYRk923E/edit#gid=1365436103).
 Enroll on that spreadsheet to sign up to help at the event.

+Check out the [organizing wiki](https://github.com/thecodepath/community-organizing/wiki) since this is a great place to contribute miscellanious content related to our community events.
+For example, feedback received on how to improve the events will be [compiled here](https://github.com/thecodepath/community-organizing/wiki/Feedback-for-Workshops).

 ### iOS Meetups

 If you want to help organize for [Learning iOS](http://www.meetup.com/Learning-iOS-Development-SF/), please sign up for the associated [ios organizers google group](https://groups.google.com/forum/#!forum/learning-ios-development-organizers) to participate in discussions.
 If you are new, review the [CodePath Organizer Guide](https://docs.google.com/a/thecodepath.com/document/d/1G6pES4kA8Hy7568FNEsPg6VgO7iSCozGk8CEMNuKYIo/edit#) for a detailed look at how to make events happen.